DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl.md

 # ACL

-The ACL library provides a flexible framework for defining permissions and granting access to protected resources such as database records and system functionality.
+The ACL library provides a flexible framework for defining permissions and granting access to protected entities and system functionality.

+This part of the documentation assumes you are familiar with the Symfony framework (app kernel, configurations), the ApiPlatform framework (api resources and properties) and the Doctrine ORM library.

 ## Table of Contents